 As soon as we confirm your online donation made by credit card, you will receive the License Plate Certificate by email.
 Most likely, you will receive an email from CCF the same day you make your donation.
+Before contacting the CCF to troubleshoot, please check your spam filter to make sure the certificate did not get caught.
 If you make a donation by check, we can email you the certificate when we receive the check.

 We would be happy to work with your company to get plates for multiple vehicles.
 For more information please contact us at email@example.com or (720) 545-4446.

 If you’d like to give plates as a gift or if you aren’t the owner of the vehicle, please contact us at firstname.lastname@example.org or (720) 545-4446.